Serving dry, chewy smoked chicken is the last thing that anyone wants to do.

 Cooking time may be increased while mopping or spritzing.

-This is because the added moisture will cool the meat’s surface, preventing the meat from drying out.
+This is because the added moisture will cool the meat’s surface, preventing the chicken from becoming chewy and drying out.

 Hence, expect a 10-20% increase in cooking time.